hewtungyuen/url-shortener/README.md

 * NodeJS v16.17.1
 * npm v8.15.0

-Do ensure that the database and dotenv setup is performed before running the application.
+Do ensure that the database, dotenv and dependency setup is performed before running the application.

 ### Database setup
 1. Open an instance of the command line client.